dockstore/dockstore-documentation/docs/assets/templates/workflows/workflows.rst

 ====================================================
 Several templates and examples are provided here for you to reference for your own .dockstore.yml files.
 The last example provides a complete explanation of the possible fields and values you can use.

+..
-.. filled-out examples based on DataBiosphere/analysis_pipeline_wdl
+  filled-out examples based on DataBiosphere/analysis_pipeline_wdl

 Simple generic template for a workflow
 --------------------------------------
 .. include:: /assets/templates/workflows/template-small.dockstore.yml
   :code:

+Always use absolute paths to specify the :ref:`primary descriptor <dict primary descriptor file>` and :ref:`test parameter <dict parameter file>` files.

 Filled-out example of a single workflow without a name
 ------------------------------------------------------